datacarpentry/python-socialsci/episodes/07-json.md

 ~~~
 {: .output}

-In this version we test if all of the keys exists.
+In this version we test if all of the keys exist.
 This could be extended to check that the lists are not empty.

 ~~~